-6 Specific performance requirement relief provisions are available for projects claiming the Rental Assistance selection criterion for Continued Renewal Rental Assisted unit "CRRA Units".
+6 Specific performance requirement relief provisions are available for projects claiming the Rental Assistance Selection Criterion for "RA Units."
 Reference Chapter 6.A. of the HTC Program Procedural Manual for additional details.
-Specific performance requirements will be incorporated into the Tax Credit Declaration of Land Use Restrictive Covenants and deferred loan documents and deferred loan documents recorded with the property.
+Specific performance requirements will be incorporated into the LURA and deferred loan documents recorded with the property.